gcc-mirror/gcc/gcc/config/avr/avr.md

 ;; The following ISA attributes are actually not architecture specific, ;; but depend on (optimization) options.
 This is because the "enabled" ;; attribut can't depend on more than one other attribute.
-This means ;; that 2op and 3op must work for all ISAs, and hence a 'flat' attribue ;; scheme can be used (as opposed to a true cartesian product).
+This means ;; that 3op must work for all ISAs, and hence a 'flat' attribue scheme ;; can be used (as opposed to a true cartesian product).

-;; 2op  : insn is a 2-operand insn       3op   : insn is a 3-operand insn
+;; 3op  : alternative is a 3-operand insn

 (define_attr "isa"
   "mov,movw, rjmp,jmp, ijmp,eijmp, lpm,lpmx, elpm,elpmx, no_xmega,xmega,
    no_adiw,adiw,
-   2op,3op,
+   3op,
    standard"
   (const_string "standard"))